The Relationship between Sleep Apnea and Erectile Dysfunction

 Other ED Treatment Options

 It is important to note that studies resulted in inconclusive diagnosis’.
 Although sleep apnea and erectile dysfunction share many common health complications, treating sleep apnea cannot ensure the treatment of erectile dysfunction.
+If you’re one of the ED patients that have poor sleep quality from sleep apnea and you want to treat it, please seek professional help.

 Treatment Options (bostonmedicalgroup.com)